- やさしい日本語

 01. CCUS Registration

-In order to accept specified skilled workers in the construction sector, they must register with the "Construction Career Up System."
+In order to accept Specified Skilled Worker in the construction sector, you need to register with the "Construction Career Up System".

 To proceed, please obtain a "Construction Career Up System Business Number (Business ID)".